Food Evolution Documentary Delves Into GMOs

 “We thought this would be a great opportunity to reach out to consumers with something that we know through research that they are very concerned about,” said Linda Olson, IFB consumer communications specialist.

-Here’s where and when you and others can see “Food Evolution” on a big screen this month in Illinois:
+Here’s where and when you and others can see “Food Evolution” on a big screen in Illinois:

-- Freeport, Monday, March 12, 6:30 p.m., Lindo Theater, sponsored by Stephenson County Farm Bureau
+- Champaign, Sunday, April 8, 1:30 p.m., Art Theater, sponsored by Champaign County Farm Bureau